 - My training needs are discussed, supported and encouraged by my manager – 71% positive

 Being an operationally-focussed organisation, the ATSB is also fully committed to ensuring the health, safety and welfare of its employees.
 This commitment is driven through our dedicated Work Health Safety and Wellbeing Committee and those senior officers appointed under the Work Health and Safety Act 2011 (Cth).
 The following results are consistent with previous surveys:

-- I believe my supervisor cares about my health and wellbeing – 82% positive.
+- I believe my immediate supervisor cares about my health and wellbeing – 87% positive.